Jamie-Chandler/react-music-player/README.md

-# Low-Fidelity - Low-fi / Chilled Music Player
+# Low-Fidelity - A Low-fi / Chilled Music Player to code to!
 [Link to live demo](https://jamie-chandler.github.io/react-music-player/)

 ### What Is The Project?